Eth 2.0 Sharding in DeFi: Cities, suburbs, farms

 Let me paint a thought experiment for you.

-Cities, Suburbs, and Farmland
+Cities, Suburbs, and Farmland (DeFi Infrastructure)

 Imagine the day that Ethereum 2.0 launches with full smart contracts.
 On day one, it’s empty, like a fresh and untouched landscape.
 Eager Ethereum 1.0 settlers disperse across the shards.